1000Bulbs/dev-app/00-about_you/README.md

 ### Experience ###

-#### LifeChurch.tv ####
-		Software Developer
+**Software Developer**
 LifeChurch.tv
 Edmond, Oklahoma
 March 2012 – May 2013

 Design, unit test, and document the LifeChurch.tv API in a BDD, continuous delivery workflow leveraging the complete software development life-cycle.
 Implement requirements using Cucumber / RSpec / Git / Heroku / Ruby on Rails / JavaScript / JSON / XML / SOA / AJAX.
 Design, unit test, and implement a ruby gem for consumers of the API.
 Fully refactor (unit tests / patterns / readability / short methods and short classes with single responsibility) and add features to various LifeChurch.tv properties.

-#### Fraternity ####
-		Development Director / Partner
+**Development Director / Partner**
 Fraternity Development & Advertising
 Oklahoma City, Oklahoma
 January 2011 - Present

 Engage with business leaders to translate requirements into working solutions.
 Analyze, design and implement server and business logic layers for clients using Ruby on Rails as well as PHP and the LAMP stack.
 Design, maintain and implement persistent storage solutions and model data in MySQL.
 Apply ORM with appropriate data access layers.
 Develop mobile applications in iOS using Xcode for development and Core Data for data storage.
 Develop web applications using unique shopping cart and payment solutions using CodeIgniter.
 Build client applications using Cocoa.
 Coordinate version control across the team using Git.
 Develop client-side solutions using HTML5, CSS, and Javascript (jQuery).

-#### Wizazzle ####
-		Co-Founder / Lead Developer
+**Co-Founder / Lead Developer**
 Wizazzle Web Works
 Edmond, Oklahoma
 August 2007 – December 2010

 Manage and provide leadership for three employees.
 Design and implement solutions in PHP, MySQL and Apache 2 using the MVC architecture pattern and ORM for data access.
 Design and implement UI, UX, and information architecture requirements for client products.
 Deploy and maintain web applications for clients.
 Build original modules using Javascript.

 ### Skills ###